 Some supplements are riskier than others.
 With some vitamins and minerals, the upper limit is pretty close to the RDA.
 So it's easy to get too much.
 For example, a man who takes just over three times the RDA of vitamin A would get more than the upper limit.
 High doses of vitamin A -- and other fat-soluble vitamins like E and K -- can build up in the body and become toxic.
 Other risky supplements include the minerals iron and selenium.

 Supplements are designed to be additions to your diet.
 Popping pills is not the answer to good health.
 Experts say you should eat a well-balanced diet and take supplements to fill in any nutritional gaps.
-Or you can take a once-daily multivitamin with minerals for nutritional insurance.
+Some people take a multivitamin with minerals for nutritional insurance.

 The UL is often the limit for all sources of a nutrient.
 It can include the amount you get from both food and supplements.
 So when you figure out whether you've reached the UL on a particular nutrient, take into account the food you eat.